yoolab/i18n-conf/README.md

 #### persistLanguage(lang)

 Can be used client and server side to persist the chosen language between requests.
 Default implementation (just client side) uses a cookie to store the selected language.
 Any implementation should use ```lang``` parameter to set the language and always return the currently stored language whether called with or without a parameter.
-Just set to ```false``` if you want to disable language persistance between requests.
+Just set to ```false``` if you want to disable language persistence between requests.

 #### persistCookieExpiration

 The value in microseconds of the cookie expiration date set by default implementation of ```persistLanguage```.
 Can be an integer value or a function returning an integer value.